 - Special purpose acquisition vehicles (SPACs)

 We think about cash in a stocks and shares ISA as on its way to somewhere else.
 That could be on its way to being invested or withdrawn to your bank account.

 So while you can hold cash in your stocks and shares ISA it's important to point out that if you intend to use your ISA just to hold cash as savings, you might find a cash ISA more suitable.

-We’ve written in more detail about keeping cash in your investment account and we’ve also done something to help.
-Freetrade Plus members can earn 3% interest on cash, up to a max deposit of £4,000, while Freetrade Standard customers can earn 1% interest on uninvested cash, up to a maximum deposit of £2,000.
+We've written in more detail about keeping cash in your investment account and we've also done something to help.
+Customers with a Plus plan can earn 3% interest on uninvested cash, up to a maximum deposit of £4,000, while Freetrade Standard customers can earn 1% interest on uninvested cash, up to a maximum deposit of £2,000.